Credo-Protocol/Credo-Protocol/documents/wave 3/DEMO-SCRIPT.md

 > - **W3C standard compliance** for interoperability
 > - **Public schema registry** - other dApps can read our credential definitions
 >
-> We've also built in **Paymaster infrastructure** - the code supports gas sponsorship, just needs a policy ID to activate.
-For this demo, minimal MOCA gas fees."
+> We're using **ERC-20 Paymaster** - users pay gas with USDC/MOCA automatically, no native gas tokens needed!
+We can also enable sponsored paymaster with a policy ID for completely free transactions."
 >
 > **[Credential completes - Success message with MCSP badge appears]**
 >